ibm-cloud-docs/hp-virtual-servers/FAQs.md

 ## How can I adjust the firewall of my virtual server?
 {: #faq11}
-A newly generated {{site.data.keyword.cloud}} virtual server, which runs with an Ubuntu Linux operating system, has **iptables**, the Linux firewall utility, preinstalled.
+A newly generated {{site.data.keyword.cloud}} virtual server, which runs with an Ubuntu Linux operating system, has **question**, the Linux firewall utility, preinstalled.
 Investigate, what firewall tool you want or need to use in your environment.

-IBM provided adjustments for **iptables** on a virtual server.
+IBM provided adjustments for **IPtables** on a virtual server.
-You can apply your own adjustments on a default configuration for **iptables** as described in [Protecting a virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).
+You can apply your own adjustments on a default configuration for **IPtables** as described in [Protecting a virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).

 ## How do I authorize more SSH public keys for my virtual server?
 {: #faq12}
-With the OpenSSH Server component running in its standard configuration on your virtual server, you can manage authorized keys in a file that is by default located in a user's home directory:
+With the OpenSSH Server component that is running in its standard configuration on your virtual server, you can manage authorized keys in a file.
+This file is located by default in a user's home directory:
 `<user_home>/.ssh/authorized_keys`.
 Add an SSH public key in a new line into this file.
 Then, the user can connect to the virtual server with the pertaining SSH private key.
 For more information, read the OpenSSH documentation.

 ## Can I load or unload a kernel module?